fastai/course-v3/docs/start_kaggle.md

 <img alt="" src="/images/kaggle/start_working.png" class="screenshot">

-## Resources
+## Resources & Limitations

-Kaggle kernels are run free of cost.
+- Kaggle kernels are run free of cost.
-Resources:
+- Notebook aren't not updated at same frequency as in the [fastai repository](https://github.com/fastai/course-v3)
+- Not officially supported by the fastai team (These are being maintained by Sanyam Bhutani, relevant [discussion thread](https://forums.fast.ai/t/platform-kaggle-kernels/32569))
-- GPU Time is limited to 6 hours (Per session).
+- GPU Time (K-80 instance) is limited to 6 hours (Per session).
 - Disk usage is limited to 5 GB per kernel.
 - RAM is limited to 14 GB per kernel.